kristopolous/db.js/README.md

     find( {key: value}, lambdaFilter );

+These operate together as an "AND" and is equivalent to doing something like:

+    find( {key: value} ).find( lambdaFilter );

 <h4>About the callback function style</h4>
 The arguments passed in for the functional style are either the whole record if invoked